shiwentao00/Graphsite-classifier/README.md

 9. SciPy

 ### Training
 The configuration of training is in the ```train_classifier.yaml```.
-To use the default hyper-paramters for training, the user only have to make the following modifications:
+To use the default architecture and hyper-paramters for training, which we recommend, the user only have to make the following modifications:
 1. set ```cluster_file_dir``` to the path of ```clusters.yaml``` you downloaded.
 2. set ```pocket_dir``` to the path of uncompressed ```dataset.tar.gz``` you downloaded.
 3. set ```pop_dir``` to the path of uncompressed ```pops.tar.gz``` you downloaded.